JonasGoldberg18/Discord_Channel_Attachment_Downloader/README.md

 # Discord_Channel_Attachment_Downloader
 Downloads attachments from a specified server on discord.
 Attachments include all files that were uploaded to a discord server.
-All the dependencies have already been included.
-To run the script, use a terminal window to navigate to the location of the link_grabber.py.
+All the dependencies have already been included in the dependencies.zip.
+Nontheless, feel free to install the dependencies without the .zip file.
+The modules selenium, BeautifulSoup and requests were all used.

 Once this .py file is executed, you input the location of where the attachments should be downloaded.
 Afterwards, a Microsoft Edge window being automated by selenium will open and you will have 45 seconds to log into discord and